-Appointed to the Documenting the Now advisory board, a two-year project funded by the Andrew Mellon Foundation to develop an open source Web application that will preserve social media messages for archivists, researchers, journalists, and educators.
+Appointed to the Documenting the Now advisory board in 2016, a two-year project funded by the Andrew Mellon Foundation to develop an open source Web application that will preserve social media messages for archivists, researchers, journalists, and educators.

 Selected to participate in the Archives Leadership Institute 2015 cohort.
 The Archives Leadership Institute (ALI) is a program funded by the National Historical Publications and Records Commission (NHPRC), that provides advanced training for 25 archival leaders each year, giving them the knowledge and tools to transform the profession in practice, theory and attitude.

 Presented at South by Southwest in 2013 with scholars Mark Anthony Neal and Meredith Clark on grassroots social media activism as it pertains to archivists, librarians, teachers and journalists.

 Invited to present the opening keynote at the 2017 Digital Frontiers conference at the University of North Texas at Denton.